Two-directional simultaneous inference for high-dimensional models: Numerical studies

+{TOSI adopts the debiased estimator \citep{zhang2014confidence} for high-dimensional sparse regression models in Stages I and II, where ten-fold cross validation is used to select the tuning parameters in the nodewise LASSO; see \cite{zhang2014confidence} for details.

-In this experiment, we compare the TOSI test with \cite{zhang2017simultaneous}, who used test statistic $\max_j|\hat \beta_j - \beta_{j}|$ to test $H_{0, G^{o}}$, denoted as MaxBeta.
-The results for different {settings} from 500 replicates are presented in Table \ref{tab:regsplit}(a).
-We conclude (1) our ToMax(ToMin) can asymptotically control the Type I error at the nominal level if sample size is adequate.
-(2) ToMax(Min)$(L)$ has a conservative size, and has higher power than ToMax(Min) by choosing a proper $L$, which is consistent with Theorem 3.
-(3) The difference in power between ToMax$(L)$ and MaxBeta decreases as $L$ increases, and the ToMax$(8)$ outperforms MaxBeta and BY.
-(4) MaxBeta somewhat fails to control the Type I error, especially when sample size {is} not sufficiently large.
-(5) Larger $n$ improves the size and power due to the stronger signal.
-(6) As $L$ increases, the power of ToMax/Min$(L)$ is not always to increase.
-For example, the power of ToMax$(2)$ is less than that of ToMax$(1)$ for testing $G_{14}$, and the power of ToMin$(2)$ is less than that of ToMin$(1)$ for testing $G_{24}$.
+To benchmark the testing performance of TOSI in testing $H_{0, G^{o}}$, we compare it with five methods: (1) one-step procedure using test statistic $\max_j|\hat \beta_j - \beta_{j}|$ proposed in \cite{zhang2017simultaneous}, denoted as ZC1-17; (2) three-step procedure based single sample splitting in \cite{zhang2017simultaneous}, denoted as ZC3-17; (3) Benjamini-Yekutieli $p$-value-adjusted method~\citep{benjamini2001control} based on the $p$-values obtained from \cite{zhang2014confidence}, denoted as ZZ-14; (4) $p$-values corrected method based on the sample multi-splitting approach in \cite{meinshausen2009p}, denoted as MMB-09; (5) Holm $p$-value-adjusted method~\citep{holm1979simple} based on the $p$-values obtained from \cite{buhlmann2013statistical}, denoted as B-13.} The results for different {settings} from 500 replicates are presented in Table \ref{tab:regsplit}.
+We conclude (1) our ToMax/ToMin can asymptotically control the Type I error at the nominal level if sample size is adequate.
+(2) {ToMax$(L)$/ToMin$(L)$ has a conservative size below the significance level $0.05$, which is consistent with Theorem \ref{th:multitestBH}, and has higher power than ToMax/ToMin by increasing $L$.} (3) The difference in power between ToMax$(L)$ and {ZC1-17/ZC3-17} decreases as $L$ increases, and the ToMax$(8)$ outperforms {ZC1-17 and ZC3-17}.
+(4) {ToMax$(L)$ outperforms the three $p$-values-adjusted methods (ZZ-14, B-13 and MMB-09) in terms of testing size and power, especially for testing {sets} with smaller cardinalities.
+The $p$-values-adjusted methods control Type I error {too conservatively} and hence have lower testing powers.
+ZC1-17 somewhat fails to control the Type I error (0.07$\sim$ 0.13) when sample size {is} not sufficiently large.} (5) Larger $n$ {or signal-noise-ratio} improves the size and power due to the stronger signal. {The results for different signal-noise-ratio settings are referred to Table S2 in Supplementary Materials.}

+{In addition to linear regression, we also showcase the application of TOSI on a non-linear sparse logistic regression model, see Table S3 for results in Supplementary Materials, which suggests that TOSI outperforms the existing methods and similar conclusions {as} those for sparse linear regression models can be obtained. }